-- 30 massponse in teasponse, fluenches of the complexity, Comprehension/responsiveness.
-This assesses the candidate's response in the comprehension of the teacher/examiner, immediacy of reaction/response, fluence response, presentation of material in the topic. - This assesses the linguistic content of the candidate's answers in terms of the complexity, Scale (b) accuracy and range of structures, vocabulary and idiom.
+- 30 massponse in teasponse, fluences Comprehension/responsiveness.
+This assesses the candidate's response in te comprehension of the teacher/examiner, immediacy of reaction/response, fluence response, presentation of material in the topic. - This assesses the linguistic content of the candidate's answers in terms of the complexity, Scale (b) accuracy and range of structures, vocabulary and idiom.